WLNO/API-Certify-NFT-BE/apiDocs.md

    - `approved`: User gets a confirmed spot if quota is available
    - `pending`: User is placed on waiting list if quota is full
 3. **Duplicate Prevention**: Users cannot register for the same event multiple times
-4. **User Validation**: Only registered users can create whitelist entries
+4. **User Validation**: Only registered users can create or cancel whitelist entries

 ---